vercel/ai/examples/next-inkeep/README.md

-# Vercel AI SDK, Next.js, and Inkeep (Claude) Chat Example
+# Vercel AI SDK, Next.js, and Inkeep Chat Example

-This example shows how to use the [Vercel AI SDK](https://sdk.vercel.ai/docs) with [Next.js](https://nextjs.org/) and [Inkeep's Managed AI Chat Service](https://docs.inkeep.com/claude/reference/getting-started-with-the-api) to create a Claude-like AI-powered streaming chat bot.
+This example shows how to use the [Vercel AI SDK](https://sdk.vercel.ai/docs) with [Next.js](https://nextjs.org/) and [Inkeep's Managed AI Chat Service](https://docs.inkeep.com/claude/reference/getting-started-with-the-api) to create an LLM-powered chat bot on your content.

 ## Deploy your own